-- Be actively involved by ensuring students have a conducive learning environment at home, stay on track, and read the communications sent from EA along with the family handbook.
+- Be actively involved by ensuring students have a conducive learning environment at home and are staying on track, and being aware of all communications sent from EA.

-- Review the student’s orientation course to be aware of all available resources that EA offers to support the student learning.
+- Review the students’ orientation course to be aware of all available resources that EA offers to support the student learning.

 - Be aware that the curriculum is Bible-based and faculty and staff will exemplify the EA Statement of Faith in interactions.

-- Regularly communicate with the student’s teachers via email or through the student’s Ignitia curriculum portal.
+- Regularly communicate with the student’s teachers via email or through the students’ Ignitia messaging system.